AdarshBahadur/Book-Recommender-Project/README.md

 - **Python:** The programming language used for backend development.
 - **Pandas:** The data manipulation library for data preprocessing.
+- **NumPy:** Elevating numerical computation and array manipulation within the Project.
 - **Scikit-learn:** The machine learning library for building recommendation models.
 - **Pickle:** The serialization library for storing and retrieving Python objects.
 - **Railway App:** The hosting platform for deploying the Book Recommender System.